 Months pass and Stokes finds six other experts to join the team.
-Americans James Granger (Damon), Richard Campbell (Murray), Preston Savitz (Bob Balaban) and Walter Garfield (John Goodman).
+Americans James Granger (Matt Damon), Richard Campbell (Bill Murray), Preston Savitz (Bob Balaban) and Walter Garfield (John Goodman).
 A British expert, Donald Jefferies (Hugh Bonneville) and a French one, Jean Claude Clermont (Jean Dujardin) also join.
 They go by the collective nickname “The Monuments Men”.

 For a history nerd like myself, I was excited by the premise of this movie.
-I wanted it to be like the trailer which sold me on the idea of a rag-tag bunch of learned academic-types led by a grizzled Clooney fighting for the very preservation of Western Civilisation Itself!
+I wanted it to be like the trailer which sold me on the idea of a rag-tag bunch of academic-types led by a grizzled Clooney fighting for the very preservation of Western Civilisation Itself!
 However, the actual film is a rather conservative affair with pacing problems and a shifting tone.
 The release of the movie was delayed as the balance of the comedy and drama, was hashed out.
 The drama is mostly adequate and sometimes good.
-The various war set-pieces are executed with the polish one expects after Private Ryan and Band of Brothers.
+The various war set-pieces are executed with the polish one expects after PRIVATE RYAN and and television’s Band of Brothers.
 The humour barely gets there.
 Alexandre Desplat, the award-wining composer is called upon to sell the dodgy comedy with his score.
-Damon is also saddled with some of the comedy and yet Dujardin is given nothing.
+Damon is also saddled with some of the laughs and yet the provably funny Dujardin is given nothing.
 Such are the decisions of Clooney and his longtime co-writer, co-producer Grant Heslov.
 I think Damon is great, but when you’ve got a sure-fire audience charmer and comedian like Dujardin on board, give him something to do!

 As much as I enjoyed individual scenes with these seasoned professionals doing their thing, overall I didn’t feel this was a strong and engaging film.
-It is occasionally entertaining in an way that reminded me of later era WW2 movies like VON RYAN’S EXPRESS (1965) or KELLY’S HEROES (1970), but without having the same vitality.
+It is occasionally entertaining in an way that reminded me of WW2 movies of the Sixties and Seventies like VON RYAN’S EXPRESS (1965) or KELLY’S HEROES (1970), but without having the same vitality.
 Although I believe the movie falls frustratingly between two stools, the Australian public disagreed and gave it the number one Box Office spot on its opening (St Patrick’s) weekend.
 Clooney’s film took $2,300,000 on 323 screens nationwide.

-THE MONUMENTS MEN is in wide release across our wide brown land.
-It runs for 118 minutes.
-I gave it a rating of 5/10
+THE MONUMENTS MEN runs for 118 minutes.
+I rated it 5/10